 “It’s an effect of relativistic travel, one that most don’t really know about.
 Space seems to scrunch up a little from your viewpoint, if you’re looking at where you’re heading.
-It gets more severe the faster you go, and we were moving very fast at the half-way point, before we started decelerating.
-At that point… the entire universe was like a single pinprick of light, too bright to look at.
-Then, as we slowed, it was like seeing Creation anew.”
+It gets more severe the faster you go, and we were going fast enough to see some, er, interesting things.”

 “I would’ve loved to see it.”

 “We actually have footage of it, taken by the ship’s cameras.
 Still, it pales to seeing it with your own eyes.
 I wish you could’ve been there to see it.”

 “Maybe on the return trip.”

 For a few moments, we just gazed out the windows in silence.
 I could see why Wilhelm came up here; it was tranquil, a place to relax and just think.
 It almost reminded me of the treehouse my father had made me, the one in the mountains, where I could spend the night staring at the sky without interruption.
 I had spent a lot of nights in that little wooden thing, until the tree had to be cut down.

 “I can’t imagine twenty years in this ship,” I said, finally breaking the quiet.
 “Even if you slept for large parts of it.”